 Residents completing this training program will be developed as pharmacotherapy specialists working intimately as a member of the emergency department team to provide safe and cost-effective pharmaceutical care.
 Residents will display leadership skills, contribute to the pharmacy profession by engaging in scholarly and academic activities, and serve as an active participant in professional organizations focusing in emergency medicine.

 Site Special Features: Tampa General has the only Level I Trauma Center in West Central Florida, as well as a regional burn center, regional digestive disorders center, joint center, neurosciences center, children's medical center, and cardiac institute.
-Clinical rotations will be completed at TGH, while teaching experiences will be conducted at various affiliated colleges of pharmacy, including the University of Florida St. Petersburg Campus, Lake Erie College of Osteopathic Medicine College of Pharmacy, and the University of South Florida College of Pharmacy.
+Clinical rotations will be completed at TGH, while teaching experiences will be conducted at various affiliated colleges of pharmacy, including the Lake Erie College of Osteopathic Medicine College of Pharmacy and the University of South Florida College of Pharmacy.

 Fringe Benefits:Competitive salary, health insurance, sick leave, paid vacation, retirement plan contributions, professional travel reimbursement, lab coats, resident office, resident computer, and ACLS Certification.